loctempt/email-run/README.md

 # mail-run
-A simple utility that proxies command line instructions, time it, and send an e-mail to myself when the instruction finishes.
+A simple utility that proxies command line instructions, time it, and intended to send an e-mail to yourself when the instruction finishes (**so you can have real-time notifications pushed to your mobile devices if you've got an e-mail client app**).

 ## Prerequisites
 1. Python3 is installed on your computer;